 The long crusade against drinking in America hits its high water mark as the 18th Amendment banning the sale and manufacture of alcohol goes into effect.
 It had been ratified a year earlier, but the fight against booze actually had been going on a long time.
-Almost 70 years earlier, the state of Maine passed a law prohibiting alcohol sales and by the time the new amendment kicks in, 33 of the 48 states are already dry.
+Almost 70 years earlier, the state of Maine passed a law prohibiting alcohol sales and by the time the new amendment kicked in, 33 of the 48 states were already dry.

 But when Prohibition becomes federal law, it's the only time—other than the amendment banning slavery—when the U.S. Constitution is changed to affect the actions of citizens rather than the government.
 It also marks the ultimate success of the first real single-issue pressure group in American politics—the Anti-Saloon League (ASL)—which was founded in Ohio in 1893 and had spent the past 25 years working against politicians who opposed Prohibition.

 The ASL had also turned drinking into a public health issue, not just a moral one, claiming that alcohol killed 50,000 people a year and that it had such a powerful effect that just one taste could ruin a person for life.
 It likewise managed to tap into the deeper social attitudes about drinking at the time—its association in the minds of many rural Protestant churchgoers with Catholic and Jewish immigrants living in cities, the belief that saloons were corrupting too many men and causing harm—economic and otherwise—to their families.
 That's a big reason Prohibition became tied so closely with women's suffrage—its supporters believed that giving women the right to vote would ensure its passage.